 AEA Digital Resources is a virtual library that provides no-cost access to 16 high-quality, web-based resources for accredited public and non-public PreK-12 schools.
 All of these resources are provided by Northwest Area Education Agency.
 Students and staff have access at home and at school.
 All the resources can be accessed by using your AEA Digital Resources username and password.
-Contact your teacher-librarian, or Pam Buysman, for that information.
-For training, contact Pam Buysman.
+Contact your teacher-librarian, or Polly Meissner, for that information or for training.

 AEA Scout is an online portal that houses many of the digital resources provided by Iowa’s AEAs.
 Students benefit from a one-stop-shop for their research needs, and teachers can rest easy knowing their students are searching the quality, curated content they’ve come to know and trust.
 Scout can be found at https://scout.iowaaea.org Educators will use the same username and password they use to access the AEA Learning System (Mandatory Reporter, AEA Professional Learning Registration System).